soorajtom/lwip-hurd-doc/Startup.md

 #### Translator startup ####

-The execution starts in [[main.c]] where the [[ethernet and tunneling modules are initialized|Files/port/netif/hurdethif.c#hurdethif_module_init.28.29]].
+The execution starts in [[Files/main.c]] where the [[ethernet and tunneling modules are initialized|Files/port/netif/hurdethif.c#hurdethif_module_init.28.29]].
 Then it moves on to option parsing which is where the interafces get initialized (See below).

 #### Argument parsing ####